tompave/rails_server_benchmark/README.md

 script/benchmark.rb
 ```

 It runs `ab` and collects the results on a `bench_results.txt` file.
-At the top of the file you can customize the concurrency leve, the number of requests or the duration of the test.

-It contains template commands to use `siege` instead of `ab`, but `siege` makes it a bit harder to isolate the test results from the request logging, thus it's not trully supported.
-At the moment the script is written to work only with `ab`.
-The `siege` template commands are valid though, and can be used to run independend tests.
+The results are written as CSV blocks, which can be copied and pasted in a spreadsheet for further processing.

+It defaults to running `ab` for 30 seconds, with increasing concurrency levels: 1, 10, 20, 30, 40, 50.
+It tries its best to sleep between CPU intesive tests to let the processor cool down a little.